tkwidmer/personal_site/_pages/leather/index.md

     <h3> Booking </h3>
     <p>
     I'm available to bootblack around the bay area and around the country at conferences, bars, parties, and other events.
 I own my own portable stand and a shoeshine box, but am happy to work on any equipment you already have set up.
-You can email me at tkwidmer [at] gmail [dot] com.
+You can <a href="/contact/"> contact me</a>.
     </p>

     <h3> Tipping Guidelines </h3>